The life of a medical resident isn’t easy.

 It’s true, most doctors are buying an individual policy during residency or fellowship, before starting practice.
 According to the 2017 Report on Long Term Disability Insurance for Doctors, 55.4 percent of doctors purchase an individual policy while in training.
 Buying during this stage allows you to take advantage of discounts and lock in pricing at a lower cost.

-A group policy is better than nothing, but likely won’t offer you the full protection you need.
+A group or association policy is better than nothing, but likely won’t offer you the full protection you need.
 Group policies are not underwritten; they cover all applicants within a certain group, such as by employment or association membership.
 Therefore, the insurer cannot take on as much risk with a group policy.
 That results in coverage that is inferior to individual insurance.

 Group policies can often be cancelled at anytime, whereas you can also typically keep your individual policy as long as you pay the premiums, regardless of where you’re employed.